Coupling Scenario-Based Grid Simulations with State Estimation: Measurement Requirements for Low-Voltage Networks under the German Energy Transition Pathway: State Estimation Quality Under Varying Measurement Availability

 \paragraph{K2 (transformer total power measurement)} With the transformer secondary total active power $P_\text{trafo}$ available as a real measurement, the distribution step replaces the profile-based estimate.
 Let $\mathcal{M}$ denote the set of \ac{SMGW}-equipped nodes with real measurements $P^\text{real}_j$.
 The residual power after subtracting the known metered injections is distributed proportionally across the unmetered nodes $i \notin \mathcal{M}$:

 At zero \ac{SMGW} penetration ($\mathcal{M} = \emptyset$) this reduces to $\hat{P}^{(K2)}_i = P_\text{trafo} \cdot w_i / \textstyle\sum_k w_k$, i.e.,\ proportional distribution of the full transformer power.
-The absolute level of the pseudo-measurements is anchored to the measured total, eliminating the dominant source of systematic error (the unknown absolute load level).
-The remaining uncertainty is solely due to the distribution step, i.e., the relative shares $w_i$ are imperfect proxies for the true instantaneous injections.
+Because the absolute load level is anchored to the measured total, primarily the distributional uncertainty of the consumption-based weights remains (alongside the reactive-power approximation via a constant power factor).
 This justifies a reduced standard deviation of $\sigma^{(K2)}_\text{pseudo} = 25\,\%$~\cite{VDEFNN2024StateEstimationLV}.

 \paragraph{K1 (feeder-level measurement)} With per-feeder active power measurements $P_{\text{feeder},f}$ available at the transformer secondary, the distribution step is performed independently for each feeder $f$.
 Let $F_f$ denote the set of all load nodes belonging to feeder $f$, and $\mathcal{M}_f = \mathcal{M} \cap F_f$ the subset equipped with \acp{SMGW}.
 The pseudo-measurement for an unmetered node $i \in F_f \setminus \mathcal{M}$ is: